 Stamatis Psaroudakis, a Thessaloniki resident, was looking for a creative way to break conventions to achieve societal progress.
 He wanted to combine social activism with the arts to convey messages of inclusivity and human rights.
 With this idea in mind, Stamatis set out to gather the knowledge, tools, and skills needed to carry out his vision for the community.

 In 2018, he became a Fellow at Humanity in Action.
 He left his native Greece and went to Germany to participate in the Berlin Fellowship Program.
 With the help of the training and discussions during his Fellowship, Stamatis’ vision became clearer.
-Eventually, he got insight into how oppression exists everywhere in the world and how creative community building can be a constructive way of addressing it.
+He gained insight into how oppression exists everywhere in the world and how creative community building can be a constructive way of addressing it.
 He had an idea about to achieve just that in his own community, which then became his Action Project.